rmarinov045/Bug-tracker/README.md

 # Bug-tracker
-Bug tracker project build with react, typescript and nodeJS
+Bug tracker project build with react, typescript and firebase.

+/// In development